What We Believe

 Students are taught vocabulary, application skills and visual awareness of a makeup artist while working on the makeup of current main stage production or senior project.
 In working with the make-up designer, the student will begin to understand how makeup may affect the audience’s perception of the personalities of the play.
 Training includes seven weeks of makeup application (two classes per week), one week of final rehearsals and all performances.
 (A-AP)

-*THEA 250 INTRODUCTION TO THEATRE: EXPRESSION & COLLABORATION (3 credits)
+*THEA 250 INTRODUCTION TO THEATRE: COLLABORATION, ANALYSIS AND EXPRESSION (3 credits)

 Students are introduced to the concepts, vocabulary, traditions and range of interdisciplinary techniques involved in the process of creating Western theatre.
 Experiential and cooperative learning opportunities around the skills required to bring a play to life lead to student research and discussion of artistic, social and ethical questions.
 Students also read, analyze and write response papers to a variety of recorded and live theatre events.(A-TH) (AY)